mithun0524/HeyTwin/README.md

 - Add CI (e.g., GitHub Actions) that runs `mvn verify`, `pytest`, and `npm run build` on every pull request using Java 21.
 - Track frontend bundle size by enabling Vite's analyzer or splitting large routes with `React.lazy`/dynamic imports.
 - Script environment bring-up with `make` or `taskfile` targets (`db-up`, `api-dev`, `ai-dev`, `web-dev`) to reduce manual steps.

-Let me know when you want to tackle deployments, CI/CD, or containerization.